 Lastly, physical sunscreens won’t offer full protection unless you apply a generous amount and do so accurately.
 This is because UV light can get through gaps in the sunscreen molecules and easily penetrate the skin.

 Here are some of my favorite physical sunscreens:

 Derma-E is a cruelty-free brand designed to be completely effective with great product formulations carefully selected from high-quality origins.

-This gentle sunscreen milk offers a high UV protection and it is tailored for adult’s as well as children’s sensitive skin.
+This gentle sunscreen milk offers high UV protection, and it is tailored for adults and children’s sensitive skin.